awsdocs/amazon-appstream2-developer-guide/doc_source/using-iam-roles-to-grant-permissions-to-applications-scripts-streaming-instances.md

 1. Choose **Next: Review**\.

-1. For **Role name**, type a role name that is unique within your AWS account\.
+1. For **Role name**, type a role name that is unique within your Amazon Web Services account\.
 Because other AWS resources might reference the role, you can't edit the name of the role after it has been created\.

 1. For **Role description**, keep the default role description or type a new one\.